sky-uk/kafka-message-scheduler/README.md

 ### Monitoring

 Metrics are exposed and reported using Kamon.
-By default the [Kamon Prometheus reporter](http://kamon.io/documentation/1.x/reporters/prometheus/) is used for reporting, the scraping endpoint for Prometheus is exposed on port 9095.
-A different reporter can be configured by overriding the `kamon.reporters` config value.
+By default the [Kamon Prometheus reporter](http://kamon.io/documentation/1.x/reporters/prometheus/) is used for reporting, the scraping endpoint for Prometheus is exposed on port 9095 (this is configurable by setting the PROMETHEUS_SCRAPING_ENDPOINT_PORT environment variable).

 ### Topic configuration